 4. Data collected and means of obtaining Personal Data

-The personal data we collect from you for the purposes described in this privacy notice are gathered personally when you provide them to us directly at our ticket offices; via the ADO websites and portals when you enter your data or use our online services, by telephone through our service centres and when we gather information through other sources as allowed by Law.
+The personal data we collect from you for the purposes described in this privacy notice are gathered personally when you provide them to us directly at our ticket offices; via the CITY TOUR WORLDWIDE SLU websites and portals when you enter your data or use our online services, by telephone through our service centres and when we gather information through other sources as allowed by Law.
 The data we collect directly and via the Internet may be the following: First and last names, gender (male or female), date of birth, country, telephone, email and address.

 The data that we may collect via other sources, such as telephone directories and services and job directories, as allowed by Law, are first and last names, telephone, email and address.

 As concerns financial data gathered pursuant to Articles 8, 10 and 37 of the Law, such as your credit card number and its expiration date, these data are not regarded as requiring your specific consent to be used.

 5. Limits on the use of the data

 You can cancel your subscription to receive promotions, offers and services by telephone, email and postal mail by sending us a written notice in Spanish informing us of your request and containing the necessary information, such as your full name (first and last names), a plain copy of an official ID or a digitised copy (scan) if sent electronically, member or account number (if you have one), telephone number and a physical or e-mail address for notification purposes to the following address:

 Artilleros Número 123, Colonia Siete de Julio, Delegación Venustiano Carranza, C.P.
 15290, México, Distrito Federal, or by email to:email@example.com

 6. Access, correction, deletion and opposition (ACDO) rights